modernistik/parse-stack/README.md

 ```

 #### Contains All
 Equivalent to the `$all` Parse query operation.
 Checks whether the value in the column field contains all of the given values provided in the array.
-Note that the `field` column must be of type `Array` in your Parse class.
+Note that the `field` column should be of type `Array` in your Parse class.

 ```ruby
  # ex. :array_key.all => [2,3,4]